MuhammadUmarAleem/CO2-Emission-Prediction/README.md

 - The Random Forest model yielded the highest accuracy among these models and was selected for deployment.
 <img height="170" width="350" src="https://github.com/rajveersinghcse/rajveersinghcse/blob/master/img/CO2_Model.png" alt="ModelBuilding">

-# Deployment:

-- The project was deployed using Streamlit, allowing users to interact with the model and make predictions on CO2 emissions based on car engine features.
-- The deployment version of the project can be accessed through a provided link :[Project](https://rajveersinghcse-co2emissionsprediction.streamlit.app/)

 # Running the Project:

 - To run the project locally, one can install the required libraries using the provided command in the command prompt.
 Use the below Streamlit command to launch the application.